christian-vorhemus/autcar/docs/5_Customvision.md

   <img src="../images/customvision_4.png" width="150" />
 </p>

 Pick **at least 50** images for each of the three categories you want to use for training.
-Also make sure you use roughly the same amount of images for each category.
+Also make sure you use roughly the same number of images for each category.

 4) In Custom Vision, click on "Add images" and choose all your selected images which contain a stop sign.